 Choose any one of these words to dedicate your poem to.

 The poems submitted must be original work.
 This means that the poems must be written by you.
 If we find a poem that resembles any previously published poem in any way that poet will be disqualified from the competition.
 Poems must be your own work.

 The poem must not be previously published in a book or anywhere online (including your blog)

 All poems must be written in English.
-In the event a poet wins this competition and their residence is outside of the U.S., any prize requiring shipping (if any) will be awarded in digital form.
-Ex.
-Ebooks instead of paperbacks.
+In the event a poet wins this competition and their residence is outside of the U.S., any prize requiring shipping (if any) will be awarded in digital form. ex. ebooks /e-cards.

 All poets must be at least 18 years of age to submit.

 There is no entry fee for this competition, but you must subscribe to Yecheilyah’s email list HEREto enter.
 Anyone who subscribes only to unsubscribe beforethe competition is complete (any time before the winners are announced) will be disqualified for the win.
 Any subscription that has not been made before 11:59pm EST on August 1st will be disqualified.